 If you have a plan or product where you have something consumable.
 Such as license utilization, APIs call, or resumes to be downloaded for an HR tech, or tests to be taken Edu Tech, or any usage limit on a certain product features, then you want to track the consumption since that will greatly affect both your customer retention probability and size of renewals.
 You can even consider product adoption to be a consumption target.
 And this will be your revenue line if you’re post-paid based on real consumption.

 Systems can be configured to meet one’s use case and needs.
-Keeping a tab on what parts are activated and what is not, can greatly impact your b2b saas customer retention.
+Keeping a tab on what parts are activated and what are not, can greatly impact your b2b saas customer retention.

 Simply put, how active is the relationship?
 By tracking the count and type of engagements you can know a lot about the relationship.
 So tracking every meeting, QBR (Quarterly business review), EBR (Executive business review), OBR (Onboarding business review), training session, onboarding session can be very effective if getting ahead of churn.